The difficulties of current approaches to participation

 The Cabinet Directive on Regulations was adopted in 2007 to establish the government of Canada’s “expectations and requirements in the development, management, and review of federal regulations" (section 1.0), including public participation in the decision making process.
 Departments and agencies are responsible for meaningful consultations and engagement with stakeholders (including Indigenous Peoples) throughout the development, management, and review of regulations.
 Departments and agencies must responsibly identify any public policy issues that arise and must work with affected stakeholders to assess and choose the appropriate regulatory and non-regulatory instruments to achieve policy objectives.

 There is evidence, however, that although public participation legislation and directives are in place, they are not used effectively or seriously in decision-making (Booth and Halseth, 2011).
-The result is a limited form of ineffective public engagement :
+The result is a limited form of ineffective public engagement that essentially sustains the current mode of contestation among certain elites and traditional policy actors :

 - Often episodic engagement around high profile processes, instead of continuous interaction that builds knowledge, capacity and trust